 Scope and syllabus

 The module grows out of a previous and highly popular one.
 This 15 credit module is offered in term 1 allowing progression for those who wish to study the Popular Practice in the Edo-period Arts module.
-It will complement other offerings in Art and Archaeology, especially those of Drs Carpenter & Kaner, who also propose switching teaching to half-units.
+It will complement other offerings in Art and Archaeology.
 Therefore MA students in any given year would have the options of taking modules on archaeology, ancient/medieval religious art, and early modern Japan.

 The module will be divided into equal quarters, and will follow a progression outward from the main node of shogunal power: the city of Edo (Tokyo).
 Town planning and the shogunal castle within it will be considered.
 Secondarily, the wider outside world will be looked at.
 Third section will be painting per se, and finally will come the visual order of authoritative religious institutions.

 Rough weekly breakdowns is: